 Negotiation is the process of making joint decisions when the parties involved in negotiation have different and opposing preferences.
 Negotiation has special significance in situations of conflict, whether it is the conflict between union and management in organizations or between countries such as China and Japan where negotiations may be required to resolve the conflict over the disputed island.

 Conflicts and disagreements are likely to arise in work settings over such diverse matters as wages, performance evaluation, working conditions, job assignments, work schedules and so on.

-In any type of negotiations, two important goals must be considered.
-One goal involves substance and other involves relationships.
-Reaching agreement on wage increases would be achievement of substance goal.
+In any type of negotiation, two important goals must be considered.
+One goal involves substance and others involves relationships.
+Reaching agreement on wage increases would be the achievement of substance goals.
 The relationship goal deals with the outcomes that relate to how well the negotiating parties are able to work with each other, once the negotiation process has been concluded.

 Many different strategies of negotiation have been put forward by theorists and practitioners, but they generally follow one of the two approaches.
 One is known as the ‘distributive negotiation’, and the other is known as the ‘integrative negotiation’.